Learn to play blues guitar like Johnny Winter.

 Here’s a common phrase used during that solo in “3rd Degree”.

 This style of blues guitar is really exciting, and will launch your blues guitar playing to a new level.
-I’m putting together a blues guitar DVD on the minor pentatonic scale, that will help you to play this style of blues guitar.
-Sign up for my FREE video guitar lessons newsletter and I’ll notify you when it comes out and you’ll receive FREE shipping.
+I have put together a complete course that will help you to play this style of blues guitar.
+Check them out here.

 The 3rd Degree album is a must have for all blues fans and a must learn for all blues guitar students.